the-crypt-keeper/can-ai-code/README.md

 **12/10** Bring back a CUDA 11.8 based enviroment since autogptq and ctranslate2 both struggle with CUDA 12.1.
 Evaluated the 4 models in the MagiCoder family, the S variants in particular are very good.

 **12/10** Evaluated all 3 available versions of gpt-3.5-turbo with `gpt-3.5-turbo-1106` the new king achieving a perfect 100% on both tests :trophy: gpt-4 also evaluated but it actually does less well (has trouble following variable naming instrutions).

-**12/10** Evaluated microsoft/Orca-2-13B, it's awful.

-**12/09** Pull up to CUDA 12.1 and vllm 0.2.3, this seems to break auto-gptq but exllama/exllama2 both work fine.
-Evaluate Nondzu/Mistral-7B-code-16k-qlora at FP16, AWQ and GPTQ and it does very well across the board.

 ## Test Suites